 CHAPTER 3 – THE DUTCH TRADER

-While on my honeymoon, I would fondly recall that story of my step-grandfather Jan while riding on horseback with a broken rib across a jungle in Belize toward the Mayan city of Caracol – a harebrained expedition which almost led to a premature divorce.
-It didn’t help my case either to have been reading Sartre’s ‘Being and Nothingness’ on the beach one afternoon while my wife rested in the bungalow, nor the fact that I offered her portion of conch ceviche to a sultry redhead at the hotel’s bar one night while my wife was in the bathroom.
+While on my honeymoon, I would fondly recall that story of my step-grandfather, Jan, while riding on horseback across a jungle in Belize toward the Mayan city of Caracol with a broken rib – a harebrained expedition which almost led to an early divorce.
+It didn’t help either that I had chosen to read Sartre’s ‘Being and Nothingness’ on the beach one afternoon while my wife rested in the bungalow, nor the fact that I offered her portion of conch ceviche to a sultry redhead sitting at the hotel bar one night while she was in the bathroom.
+She seemed hungry.

 Jan was in his early twenties when Conchita dealt him that knock-out blow.
 Prematurely bald and near-sighted, he was not an attractive man.

 Fifteen years later, transferred by the Curacao Trading Co., he stood by the cage-door of the clanging elevator waiting to go up to his apartment at Hofweg-21 in Hamburg.
 Next to him was a shy, five-year-old boy.

 The man wore clothes that were different from the ones used by other men in the neighborhood, my father observed.
 Two-tone shoes: black bottoms and white tops, he had never seen anything like them.
 He had a gray fedora hat on his head and wore thin-wire round glasses and a small tie that to his young eyes looked like a red butterfly.